 If you’re new to designing, you should consider Wix’s ease of use and Squarespace.
 You don’t have to have the easiest site, but you want to make things simple unless you want to hire a designer.
 Feel free to explore Squarespace vs. Wix designing so that you can choose the best for you.

 Once you set up your Wix account, you can go to the Wix ADI and select Design.
 You can choose from available themes and customize the colors, fonts, and more.
 If you want to change your entire site, you can do that, but you can also adjust the appearance of individual elements within your website.

 Being able to tweak Wix templates means you don’t have to find the perfect template.
 Instead, you can find one that’s close to what you want, and you can create the rest.
 But when comparing Wix vs Squarespace, consider how you can design in both platforms.

 Related: 25 Beautiful Examples of Squarespace Websites

 Squarespace offers a variety of design templates that you can use to create your site.
 You can drag and drop blocks, like boxes, where you want them.
 The Squarespace templates are different from those on Wix, but you can still do a lot with them.
 You can create a portfolio, blog, or another type of website.

-If you want to sell stuff online, you can create an online store with your Squarespace account.
+You can create an online store with your Squarespace account if you want to sell stuff online.
 The design process is flexible, so you can choose what you want to create.
 Feel free to customize the style and design a mobile viewer so that you can attract more viewers.
 If you want full design capabilities, you can also use code, but it’s not necessary.

 Design Verdict: When it comes to visual changes, Squarespace is the better host.
 You can switch out the themes after you publish your website, but you can’t do that on Wix.